Finding the Right Medical Resources for Your Next Exam

 Reference resources can also splinter off into subgenres, so to speak, differing in how they present information.
 Sometimes the resource is defined by the kind of media they predominantly rely on, other times it’s by a particular study strategy.
 Some reference resources focus on visual materials, like videos, illustrations and slideshows.
 And it’s not just visual learners who can benefit from them.
 The strength in these types of materials is that they can give information new contexts, making knowledge recall easier later on.
 For example, videos will sometime use easy-to-follow storytelling techniques or present mnemonic devices in eye-catching ways.

-Students also find flashcards a trusty resource and study method.
-Used with spaced repetition, flashcards give you a way to test your knowledge via active recall.
-In addition, they also foster better metacognition, meaning you can be self-reflect and assess your progress.
-After a few sessions, you’ll have a better what you’re doing well on and what needs more revising and testing.
-(Check out how you can incorporate flashcards into your learning here.)
+Students also find flash cards a trusty resource and study method.
+Used with spaced repetition, flash cards give you a way to test your knowledge via active recall.
+In addition, they also foster metacognition, meaning you can self-reflect and assess your progress more acutely.
+After a few sessions, you’ll have a clearer idea on what you’re doing well on and what needs more revising and testing.
+(Check out how you can incorporate flash cards into your learning here.)

 Using Different Medical Resources Together